xerial/sbt-sonatype/README.md

 ### build.sbt

 To use sbt-sonatype, you need to create a bundle of your project artifacts (e.g., .jar, .javadoc, .asc files, etc.) into a local folder specified by `sonatypeBundleDirectory`.
-By default the folder is `(project root)/target/sonatype-staging/(project name)-(version)`.
+By default the folder is `(project root)/target/sonatype-staging/(version)`.
 Add the following `publishTo` setting to create a local bundle of your project:
 ```scala
 publishTo := sonatypePublishToBundle.value
 ```